MSP billing reconciliation software

-Microsoft 365 vs HaloPSA mismatches usually come from a gap between the vendor invoice CSV and the way recurring services are maintained inside HaloPSA.
-Leakage Finder compares those exports so MSPs can spot unbilled licenses, quantity differences, and underbilling before the mismatch turns into normalized revenue leakage.
+Microsoft 365 vs HaloPSA mismatches usually come from a gap between vendor billing and the way recurring services are maintained inside HaloPSA.
+Leakage Finder compares those exports so MSPs can spot unbilled items, quantity differences, and under-billing before the mismatch turns into normalized revenue leakage.

-Common failure patterns between Microsoft 365 and HaloPSA
+Where Microsoft 365 and HaloPSA billing drift apart

 Mismatch pattern

-Recurring services in HaloPSA stay on old quantities after Microsoft 365 seat adds or removals hit the vendor invoice CSV.
+Recurring services in HaloPSA stay on old quantities after seat adds or removals hit the vendor export.

 Mismatch pattern